 What should my child wear for the recital?

-This is considered a dress-up event.
+This is a dress-up event.
 We like to answer this question more as a "what not to wear."
-Please do not wear anything that's ripped or has holes in it, dirty shoes, t-shirts, shirts with words or logos on them, or hoodies.
+Please do not wear anything that's ripped or has holes in it, dirty shoes, t-shirts, shirts with words or big logos on them, or hoodies.
 Please avoid jeans.
-Girls usually wear dresses or a nicer pants and shirt outfit.
 Some students may want to add accessories/props relating to their performance; this is perfectly fine if planned with your teacher in advance.

 What do we do when it's time for our child to perform?

 Your child needs to be backstage NO LATER THAN when the person two before them is on stage.
 Exit the theatre from the back, go left to follow the hallway until you are behind the stage.
 There is a door on the left that leads backstage (it's across the hall from the choir room).
 Bring your child to us in that area and we can take them from there.
 When your child is finished, they will need to return to the theatre quietly by exiting backstage and going around to the theatre entrance the same way they came in, only moving through the theatre during applause.
 Feel free to practice this route before the show.
 Everyone must be very quiet backstage.

 Where can students warm up, tune, rehearse, etc. before performing?